Ada-Developers-Academy/core-unit-2/intermediate-sql/establishing-relationships.md

 1. The table **only** has two foreign key fields.
 1. The `booksgenres` table uses a combination of **two** columns as a primary key.
     *  This means that no two rows can exist with identical `book_id` and `genre_id` values.
+1. We *choose* to name the join table `booksgenres` a combination of the two parent table names.
+This is simply a convention we will follow at Ada, to combine the table names for a join table with the names sorted alphabetically.

+### Two Column Primary Keys

 We could have created the `booksgenres` table with an `id` primary key, but using a two-field primary key has a key advantage.
 Using the combination of `book_id` and `genre_id` prevents duplicate entries.
 In this case no book can be listed in the same genre twice.
 A book can be in multiple different genres and a genre can have multiple different books, but only one entry can link an individual book to the same genre twice.